baconjs/bacon.js/README.md

 <a name="observable-filter-property"></a>
 [`observable.filter(property)`](#observable-filter-property "observable.filter(property)") filters values based on the value of a property.
-Event will be included in output iff the property holds `true` at the time of the event.
+Event will be included in output if the property holds `true` at the time of the event.

 <a name="observable-takewhile"></a>